 Envisaged milestones: March 2022, September 2022, March 2023, September 2023.

 Note: Considering that the subject of automated vehicles in traffic is still rather recent and constantly evolving, the Group may find it necessary to invite and listen to a wide range of qualified experts.
 The expertise of the colleagues at the World Forum for harmonization of vehicle regulations (WP.29), and in particular those at the Working Party on Automated/Autonomous and Connected Vehicles (GRVA), could notably help the Group with its tasks.
-Activities of the Group could include undertaking studies and advisory sessions; organizing seminars and workshops; collecting data; and providing information
+Activities of the Group could include informal meetings, undertaking studies and advisory sessions; organizing seminars and workshops; collecting data; and providing information

 (e) At the end of the period for which it has been established, the Group will submit a report (in line with the provisions contained ECE/EX/2/Rev.1) on its timely accomplishments to the supervising body WP.1.
 This report would include a section on the scoping exercise/need assessment as well as a synthesis on the analysis of the Conventions on Road Traffic of 1949 and 1968.